Robert Alan Aurthur: Film

 After 1957, Aurthur continued to write screenplays.
-He was one of the writers on Spring Reunion (1957), notable as Betty Hutton's final film, following with Warlock (1959), and his earlier association with Cassavetes led to script contributions on the actor's directorial debut with Shadows (1959).
+He was one of the writers on Spring Reunion (1957), Betty Hutton's final film, following with Warlock (1959), and his earlier association with Cassavetes led to script contributions on the actor's directorial debut with Shadows (1959).
 After an uncredited contribution to Lilith (1964), he scripted John Frankenheimer's Grand Prix (1966).

-Aurthur wrote and directed The Lost Man (1969) about a black militant (Sidney Poitier).
-As the co-writer and producer of All That Jazz (1979), he received two posthumous Academy Award nominations.
+He wrote two more vehicles for Sidney Poitier, For Love of Ivy (1968) and The Lost Man (1969).
+The latter, a remake of the 1947 British film Odd Man Out, was also Aurthur’s sole directorial effort.

+In 1974, Aurthur was approached by his friend Bob Fosse to adapt the Hilma Wolitzer novel Ending into a feature film.
+The project eventually evolved into the semi-autobiographical All That Jazz.
+Aurthur died before production was completed, but was posthumously nominated for both Best Picture and Best Original Screenplay for his work.

 Theatre

 Three plays written by Aurthur were produced on Broadway: A Very Special Baby (1956), Kwamina (1961), and Carry Me Back to Morningside Heights (1968).
 Kwamina was a collaboration with composer and lyricist Richard Adler, starring Adler's wife, Sally Ann Howes.
 The subject material, an interracial love affair, proved too controversial and the show closed.
 Carry Me Back to Morningside Heights was directed by Sidney Poitier and starred African-American stars Louis Gossett Jr. and Cicely Tyson; the plot involved a young Jewish man who insisted on becoming a slave to an African-American law student as a penance for the years of wrongs whites have done to blacks.
 It closed after seven performances.